 The main Buddha here is the Healing Buddha (Yakushi Nyorai, 薬師如来).
 Worshipping him is said to bring you health and the cure of illness.

-The reason why the main Buddha is Yakushi Nyorai is due to the Legend of Motsuji’s founding (more details on their official website HERE).
+The reason why the main Buddha is Yakushi Nyorai is due to the Legend of Motsuji’s founding.
 It is said that the incarnation of the healing Buddha guided Jikaku Daishi, who erected the Motsuji Temple here.
+You can find more details on their official website HERE.

 Kaisandō Hall (開山堂)